boronine/portablevpn/README.md

 # Portable OpenVPN

 When you wish to re-host a VPN server while maintaining existing working client configs, you run into configuration and compatibility problems.

-This solution creates a "golden" Docker image tarball that can be re-hosted on any Docker-compatible platform.
+This solution creates a "golden" OCI image tarball that can be re-hosted on any compatible platform.
+Client configs will not expire for 10 years.
+[Google DNS (8.8.8.8)](https://developers.google.com/speed/public-dns) is hardcoded.

-The heavy lifting is done by [@ix-ai's OpenVPN configuration script](https://github.com/ix-ai/openvpn).

 # Build